asavschaeffer/better-quest/docs/MECHANICS_SPEC.md

 ## Open questions / knobs (for “vision” spec)

 - Should fatigue budgets remain chart-derived, or move to a pure “raw EXP” model (charts remain visual-only)?
-- Should Brahma Muhurta sunrise be auto-detected (location/timezone) instead of manual `sunriseTimeLocal`?
 - Are budgets and damping per-axis, or should they consider total effort across axes?
 - Bonus stacking: do we want more bonuses to be additive vs multiplicative?
 Do we want caps?
 - Quest categorization/sorting: keep it stat-driven only (Option A) vs add explicit tags/categories?